esl/MongooseIM/README.md

         $ ./rebar get-deps
         $ ./rebar compile

-    To generate minimal MongooseIM release (without mysql, pgsql or other deps):
+    To generate full MongooseIM release (with mysql, pgsql or other deps):

         $ make rel